-Part 1: Refugee Media and Storytelling
+Day 1: Refugee Storytelling and Media

-This workshop involves a community showcase of media and storytelling projects that refugees have created as well as discussions on how to create more space for refugee stories.
+This workshop will involve a community showcase of media and storytelling projects that refugees have created as well as discussions on how to create more space for refugee stories.
 Teachers are invited to lead a workshop on poetry and fiction writing.
 Another workshop focuses on media-making and DIY techniques.
 Participants will also have the opportunity to create a written piece and/or a work of media that speaks to their story and history.
 Any of the cultural works produced as a result of the workshops can be integrated into the proposed high school curriculum.

-This 2-day workshop will include presentations in the form of narratives or cultural performances on the history of Merced, students' and parents' story-sharing about their migration from their home countries and resettlement in the city, and teachers' story-sharing about working with refugee students and parents.
+This workshop will include presentations in the form of narratives or cultural performances on the history of Merced, students' and parents' story-sharing about their migration from their home countries and resettlement in the city, and teachers' story-sharing about working with refugee students and parents.